zevck/SkyrimNet-Prisma-Dashboard/README.md

 If the panel opens but shows a blank page or an error:

-Check that the URL in `SKSE/Plugins/SkyrimNetPrismaDashboard.ini` matches where SkyrimNet is actually running.
+Update `SKSE/Plugins/SkyrimNetPrismaDashboard.ini` to match where SkyrimNet is actually running.
    - On most setups, `http://localhost:8080/` works without any changes.

 ---